Carlos Correa knows a few things about walkoffs. (Photo by F. Carter Smith)

 Carlos Correa knows his swing is pure.
 (Photo by F. Carter Smith).

-Aledmys Diaz started the bottom of the ninth rally with a double.
+Aledmys Diaz knows a little something about starting rallies.
 (Photo by F. Carter Smith)

 Aledmys Diaz has delivered some big hits for the Astros.
 (Photo by F. Carter Smith)

 Roberto Osuna has been a dominant closer for the Houston Astros for most of the season.
 (Photo by F. Carter Smith)

 Mookie Betts and the Red Sox have fond October memories of Minute Maid Park.
 (Photo by F. Carter Smith)